 - 1 shorter vertical stick that holds everything together and acts as the trigger

 All three sticks should be straight and of roughly the same diameter.

 Notice that instead of cordage, the Figure 4 deadfall trap uses notches carved into the sticks to hold the entire structure together.

 The Figure also needs a balance between strength and sensitivity.
-The trigger, located at the base of the trap, should be strong enough to support the trap’s weight up but sensitive enough to deploy quickly.
+The trigger, located at the base of the trap, should be strong enough to support the trap’s weight but sensitive enough to deploy quickly.

 The split-stick deadfall trap is basically a cross between the Paiute and the Figure 4.
 It’s got a very sensitive trigger like the Paiute but, similar to the Figure 4, it doesn’t use any cordage.